helloextend/weekly-logs/smerf-notes.md

     //   handler: 'index.IndexPOST',
     // })

     // This is the Smerf Beta CDK Construct.
-Routes defined in /src/handlers will be automatically added to the API Gateway.
-Comment this out and uncomment other stuff if you don't want to use it. const smerfApp = SmerfHttpV1Builder.fromManifest(
+Routes defined in /src/handlers will be automatically added to the API Gateway. const smerfApp = SmerfHttpV1Builder.fromManifest(
       this.resource,
       'SmerfApp',